sourceryinstitute/OpenCoarrays/INSTALL.md

-where the "sudo" command requires Administrator privileges and where the first two steps above are required only if the MacPorts ports were last updated prior to the incorporation of the OpenCoarrays Portfile into MacPorts.
-Repeating the above steps will also install future OpenCoarrays updates.
+where the "sudo" command requires Administrator privileges and where the first two steps above are required only if the MacPorts ports were last updated prior to 30 September 2015, when the OpenCoarrays port was incorporated into MacPorts.
+Repeating the first two steps above will also update OpenCoarrays to the latest release.

+Please also install the mpstats port as follows:

+    sudo port install mpstats

+which supports future OpenCoarrays development by providing download data the OpenCoarrays team can use in proposals for research grants and development contracts.

 <a name="windows">
 ### Windows ###